-- Nine (9) down payment assistance's (deferred loans) were administered - Six (6) new single-family homes were constructed - One (1) new single-family home was sold - Four (4) homes were sold to GHA for their Lease-Purchase program - Eighty-four (84) multi-family units were constructed through leveraging HOME funds
+- Three (3) down payment assistance's (deferred loans) were administered - One (1) new single-family home was sold

 Homeless Needs

 Actions to meet supportive housing needs (include HIV/AIDS)

 Funding to nonprofit organizations that address supportive needs is made available each fiscal year for eligible applicants.
 All nonprofits that receive funding are encouraged to participate with local Continuum of Care efforts.